Dolphin Square has been home to politicians, spooks, royalty, cooks, clerks and taxi drivers. It always remains in the news.

 Dolphin Square, in Pimlico, is reckoned by some to be the most famous, infamous and notorious address in London.

-For earlier this year Westminster City Council’s Planning Department recommended plans for a £400 million-plus revamp.
+In 2019, Westminster City Council’s Planning Department recommended plans for a £400 million-plus revamp.

 The major changes, submitted by American owners Westbrook Partners, included demolition of the Art Deco shopping arcade.

 They also included the demolition, and 10-storey rebuild, of the northern end block.

 But changes to such an iconic building and its listed gardens, as well as concerns over the provision of affordable housing, galvanised the local community.

 Local resident and former Country Life editor Clive Aslet represented opposition for a cohort of groups.